VictoriaMetrics/VictoriaMetrics/docs/README.md

   -maxInsertRequestSize size
-     The maximum size in bytes of a single Prometheus remote_write API request Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 33554432) -maxLabelValueLen int
+     The maximum size in bytes of a single Prometheus remote_write API request Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 33554432) -maxLabelsPerTimeseries int
+     The maximum number of labels per time series to be accepted.
+Series with superfluous labels are ignored.
+In this case the vm_rows_ignored_total{reason="too_many_labels"} metric at /metrics page is incremented (default 40)
+  -maxLabelNameLen int
+     The maximum length of label names in the accepted time series.
+Series with longer label name are ignored.
+In this case the vm_rows_ignored_total{reason="too_long_label_name"} metric at /metrics page is incremented (default 256)
+  -maxLabelValueLen int
      The maximum length of label values in the accepted time series.
-Longer label values are truncated.
-In this case the vm_too_long_label_values_total metric at /metrics page is incremented (default 4096)
+Series with longer label value are ignored.
+In this case the vm_rows_ignored_total{reason="too_long_label_value"} metric at /metrics page is incremented (default 4096)
-  -maxLabelsPerTimeseries int
-     The maximum number of labels accepted per time series.
-Superfluous labels are dropped.
-In this case the vm_metrics_with_dropped_labels_total metric at /metrics page is incremented (default 30)
   -memory.allowedBytes size
      Allowed size of system memory VictoriaMetrics caches may occupy.
 This option overrides -memory.allowedPercent if set to a non-zero value.
 Too low a value may increase the cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from the OS page cache resulting in higher disk IO usage
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 0)